mohit3011/AbuseAnalyzer/README.md

 # AbuseAnalyzer
 Repository for our paper "AbuseAnalyzer: Abuse Detection, Severity and Target Prediction for Gab Posts" (Accepted at COLING 2020).
 This repository contains the code, data and other scripts used for the project.

-## Request for the Dataset
-Currently, we will provide the dataset on request due to ethical concerns.
-Kindly email the first author (Mohit Chandra) at mohit.chandra@research.iiit.ac.in for the same.

 ## Dataset Information

 ### Encodings for Hate/Non-Hate labels